“Because I Am a Mother, I Know How it Feels if Anything Happens to a Child.”

 It’s been two years since I started working again as a nanny, and since then I have only taken care of one baby.
 I started taking care of that baby when she was born.
 Sometimes [the parents] had to attend events or go outside somewhere, they would leave the baby in my hands.
 They would trust me, that I will feed her, I will put her to sleep, I will give her a bath.
 I used to [be allowed] do all that because I kept them posted; I kept telling them, “This is what happened today, this is what time she woke up.”
 You know, every update was given.

 That baby was very close to me, and I loved her very much, of course.
 When you start taking care of a baby girl or boy at a very young age, like, day one, day two, you automatically feel that.
 I don’t know, as a mother you just feel for that child.
 Like, I want to take care of this child as if it were my own.
 Children are a form of god, no matter whose children they are.

 This interview has been condensed and edited for clarity.
 As told to Urvija Banerji.

-This is the second installment in a series that explores the untold stories of the home, the experiences of the people who complete and care for it.
-These accounts are anonymous in order to protect the privacy and livelihoods of individuals who share intimate details of their work and lives.
+The Home Makers is a series that explores the untold stories of the home, the experiences of the people who complete and care for it.
+These accounts are often anonymous in order to protect the privacy and livelihoods of individuals who share intimate details of their work and lives.